brownpr/morphologicalRobustness/README.md

 `git clone https://github.com/skriegman/evosoro.git`
 Please see https://github.com/skriegman/evosoro for further details on how to install.

-IMPORTANT: Within the `settings.json` file and ensure the `"evosoro_path"` parameter is correct.
+IMPORTANT: Within the `settings.json` file, ensure the `"evosoro_path"` root is correct.

 While in the working directory run `python initialize.py`